fredrequin/nmos_sim/README.md

 Features
 --------

-- The main focus is Commodore/Amiga NMOS chips
+- The main focus is on Commodore/Amiga NMOS chips
 - Uses KiCad 6.0 as a schematics capture tool
 - Uses a special KiCad library that contains all the NMOS primitives
 - Uses a custom "k2v" tool (KiCad to Verilog) to convert the KiCad netlist into a Verilog file